West Oaks and the Specialist Schools and Academies Trust. (SSAT)

 Our continuing relationship with the SSAT is strong because its principles align with our own: the sense of strong moral purpose, underpinned by a motivation for deep social justice and the continual endeavour to secure successful and fulfilling outcomes for all our young people.

 Through it we maintain our knowledge of and contribute to, the national perspective.
 We utilise the SSAT network for sharing of excellent practice and high-quality training and development, both as providers and attendees.

 We reciprocate by hosting events or providing examples of our own practice.
-The most recent being a full day event on the Quality of Education within the ‘Leading Outstanding Special Schools’ programme.
+The most recent being an event on personal development in the ‘Leading Outstanding Special Schools’ 2023 programme.

 The SSAT have a focus on training and development which is rooted in evidence and research, which is highly regarded by us and underpins our school development planning.